happydzhang/Research/README.md

 My Undergraduate Research with Professor Dong Wang

 Notes for 7/25/2016
+- (5:55) Tentatively will claim the photo viewing aspect of the application is now working.
+Will continue to make small improvements around 7:00 tonight
 - (12:20) Have continued work on the features discussed in the Friday meeting.
 Hoping to have the image viewing feature completed by the end of the day

 Notes for 7/22/2016